kanidm/webauthn-rs/README.md

 to ensure secure and correct behaviour.
 We support most major extensions and key types, but we do not claim to be standards complaint because:

+* We have enforced extra constraints in the library that go above and beyond the security guarantees the standard offers.
 * We do not support certain esoteric options.
 * We do not support all cryptographic primitive types (only limited to secure ones).
-* We have enforced extra constraints in the library that go above and beyond the security guarantees the standard offers.
+* A large number of advertised features in webauthn do not function in the real world.

 This library has passed a security review performed by SUSE product security.
 Other security reviews are welcome!